 Unlawfully driving away an automobile is a felony offense punishable by up to 5 years in prison.
 The offense consists of taking possession of and driving away a motor vehicle belonging to another without their permission.

 I am the Cubmaster/Treasurer/Den leader of my local Cub Scout Pack.
 I had reported fraudulent charges on the acgreecount.
 When I was called in to get my statement it was more like an interrogation and the green officer (who has never done this kind of thing before) was fishing to find something I...
 Read more »

 It is unclear what you mean by 'original video testimony.'
 If you testified at the preliminary examination, yes that can be used during the trial irrespective of whether you testify at trial.
-If you testified at an evidentiary hearing, that generally can't be used, but in certain circumstances it...Read more »
+If you testified at an evidentiary hearing, that generally can't be used, but in certain...Read more »

 The police went through my phone to see if they could find any material (didn't) after I was arrested for b and e. (they took it too Lansing state police to have them hack into hit.
 Now they are giving it back today, do you think they put spying software on it and if so, is it legal

 Generally speaking, the police would need a warrant to place any software on your phone that tracked your movement or collected information.
 You can read the most recent U.S. Supreme Court opinion on this matter here: https://www.supremecourt.gov/opinions/17pdf/16-402_h315.pdf